 A case manager from IPT will contact the interpreter to check their availability.
 The case manager will also undertake a conflict of interest check with the interpreter.

-CPU will email a booking confirmation to the interpreter.
+The CR will email a booking confirmation to the interpreter.
 This will include a copy of the Guidelines and Code of Ethics specific to the IPT.

 The confirmation letter you receive may say ‘Name Suppressed’.

-A suppression order means there are restrictions on publication of certain details which may be either as a result of a statutory prohibition or judicial order restricting publication.
-The suppression order can apply to the defendant or another party in the case such as the victim.
+A suppression order means there are restrictions on publication of certain details, which may be either as a result of a statutory prohibition or judicial order restricting publication.
+The suppression order can apply to the defendant or another party in the case, such as the victim.